-These amendments have now passed through parliament in March when the Treasury Laws Amendment (2018 Measures No. 1) Bill was approved by parliament with the changes to come into effect from 1 July 2018 onwards.
+These amendments have now passed through parliament.
+The Treasury Laws Amendment (2018 Measures No. 1) Bill was approved with the changes to come into effect from 1 July 2018 onwards.

-The changes will apply to the sale or long-term lease of:
+The changes will apply to the sale or “long-term lease” of:

 For further information regarding these proposed changes, please contact Paul O’Dea of ClarkeKann’s Property and Projects team.

 CK Agribusiness Consultant Tim Ferrier was recently listed in Doyle's Guide to the Australian Legal Profession as a Preeminent Leading Agribusiness Lawyer (Queensland) for 2018.
 To make this list requires feedback from various sources but most importantly our clients.
 We thank our clients for that valuable input and look forward to assisting in your continued commercial growth.
 VIEW MORE